 Healthcare never stops, even around the holidays.
 Fall off a ladder and break your leg hanging Christmas lights?
 An acute care physician is available to help.
 Burn yourself lighting the menorah?
 Nurses are on the clock ready to treat you.
-Uncle Jim get a little too close to the New Year’s Eve fireworks?
-Emergency medical services are on call.

 The holidays are a special time of year to come together for family meals, friendly celebrations, to exchange gifts and to appreciate all the things in our lives.
 The holidays can also be fraught with accidents and injuries as general travel and vehicle traffic spike along with cooking catastrophes, decoration disasters and frigid falls.
 Protect yourself and keep your family safe this winter with some seasonal insights from Concordance.